yegor256/datum/md/policy.md

 which will be multiplied by your hourly rate and paid to you when the job is completed.
 The actual amount of time you spent on the job doesn't affect the amount of money you receive.
 You will also get as many positive points as many minutes you are paid for.

+<a name="18" href="#18">§18</a>.
+"Points."
+You may earn positive and negative points for doing good and bad things in the projects.
+They do not affect your cash income, but do affect the impression Zerocrat has about you&mdash;the more points you have the more disciplined developer you are.
+Zerocrat takes into account only the points you earned over the last 90 days.

 <a name="5" href="#5">§5</a>.
 "Boost Factor."